Survivor Series (2002): Preliminary matches

-Before the event aired live on pay-per-view, The Un-Americans (Lance Storm and William Regal) defeated The Hurricane and Goldust in a match that aired on Sunday Night Heat which was originally advertised to be on the main card.
+Before the event aired live on pay-per-view, The Un-Americans (Lance Storm and William Regal) defeated Goldust and The Hurricane in a tag team match that aired on Sunday Night Heat which was originally advertised to be on the main card.

-The first match of the event was an Elimination Tables match as Jeff Hardy and The Dudley Boyz (Bubba Ray Dudley and Spike Dudley) faced 3-Minute Warning (Rosey, Jamal) and Rico.
+The first match of the event was an Elimination Tables match as Jeff Hardy and The Dudley Boyz (Bubba Ray and Spike) faced 3-Minute Warning (Rosey and Jamal) and Rico.
 Spike was eliminated first as Rosey and Jamal performed a Double Flapjack on him.
 Rosey was next to go, as he was eliminated by Jeff Hardy with a Swanton Bomb.
 A miscue was picked up on the audio, as Rico was supposed to be knocked off the top rope, by Hardy, and Rico could be heard yelling in frustration "Come on Jeff, goddammit!"
 With Hardy lying on the ground, outside of the ring, the remaining 3-Minute Warning member, Jamal, delivered a diving splash off the top rope through a table on Hardy, eliminating Hardy from the match.
 At this point it was down to Jamal and Rico against Bubba Ray.
 As Bubba Ray fought for his team, he eliminated Jamal after performing a Top-Rope Powerbomb.
 D-Von Dudley appeared, and along with Bubba Ray, they performed the 3D onto Rico for the win.

 The next match was for the WWE Cruiserweight Championship, with reigning champion Jamie Noble taking on Billy Kidman.
 Nidia accompanied Noble to the ring, and interfered with many parts of the match, including slapping Kidman across the face.
 Noble went after Kidman, but missed, and knocked Nidia off the apron.
 Kidman managed to hit the Shooting star press for the win.
 Billy Kidman was named Cruiserweight Champion.